ylyanlin/FSROPT/typearmor-master/README.md

-This is the open-source component of our paper "When Function Signature Recovery Meets Compiler Optimization", published in IEEE Security & Privacy (S&P) 2021.
+This is the open-source component of our paper "When Function Signature Recovery Meets Compiler Optimization", published in IEEE Symposium on
+Security and Privacy (S&P) 2021.
 It allows you to retrieve argument count information for callees and callsites of compiled C/C++ applications using the improved policy metioned in the paper.

 # Disclaimer